0xABADCAFE/karlos-tkg/Editor/Redux/DataFormats.md

 **Notes:**

-- Index chunk does not index itself.
+- Index chunk does not contain an entry for itself.
-- Chunk index entries are measured from the beginning of the file data.
+- Chunk index offsets are measured from the beginning of the file data to the beginning of the chunk Ident.
 - The list count is trivial to derive as ( _chunk size_ / 4) - 2
 - The ordering of chunks is not strongly mandated but should follow the conventions expected by the engine target version.
 - (Low Level): When a file is loaded in its entirety, the chunk offset values in the list can be converted to their absolute in-memory addresses by adding the address at which the file itself is loaded.